-Don't forget your budget
+Don't forget vour budget

-When thinking about your options, work out what you think you can afford.
-This will help you decide the best solution for you.
+When you're thinking about your options, work out what you can realistically afford after taking into account your other essential expenses.
+This will help you decide on the best solution for you.

-Use the Budget planner at Moneyadviceservice.org.uk/ budget
+Use the Budget planner at

+noneyadviceservice.org.uk/ budgetplanner

-If money is tight you may need to ask your provider if they will let you extend the term of your mortgage, and payment plan if necessary, so your monthly payments don't increase too much.
+If money is tight you may need to ask your provider if they will let you extend the term of your mortgage and payment plan if necessary.
+This should mean your monthly payments won't increase too much.

-Bear in mind that extending the term will make your mortgage more expensive in the long term and extending it beyond your retirement may not be possible.
+Bear in mind that extending the term will make your mortgage more expensive in the long term and extending it beyond your retirement date may not be possible.